Chapter 11.5 – Port-City Relationships

 • Terminal migration.
 The migration of several terminals towards peripheral locations is underway.
 The need for additional space and deeper drafts has encouraged terminal operators to seek new sites that are located further away from conventional sites.

 • Containerization.
-The containerization of terminals has reduced labor requirements since a modern container terminal is capital-intensive and requires a small quantity of qualified labor to operate.
+The containerization of terminals has reduced labor requirements, as modern container terminals are capital-intensive and require a small number of qualified workers to operate.
 Port terminals thus employ far fewer people than before, reducing a whole array of port/city interactions, such as commuting.
+In addition, a large share of containerized cargo never reaches or benefits local communities, as it is transshipped to distant destinations.
+Yet container terminals and the various means of transporting cargo produce externalities felt by the communities that host them.

 • Safety and security issues.
 They have become more salient, so that access to port areas, particularly terminals, is restricted.
 Ports and harbors are gated and protected areas that the public cannot readily access, particularly in container terminals.